albertcthomas/albertcthomas.github.io/_posts/2024-10-21-python-development-behind-proxy.md

 ![proxy_server]({{ site.url }}{{ site.baseurl }}/assets/images/proxy_server_white.jpg)

-In most cases, the proxy is configured by your ompany's IT team on your machine and your favorite web browser (e.g. Chrome, Firefox) automatically retrieves this configuration.
+In most cases, the proxy is configured by your company's IT team on your machine and your favorite web browser (e.g. Chrome, Firefox) automatically retrieves this configuration.
 Therefore, you usually do not encounter proxy issues when browsing the web on this machine.
 However, when working on other machines or using applications that don’t automatically detect the proxy, you must manually configure the proxy settings.

 Keep in mind that while usually all external traffic requires the proxy, internal traffic does not.
 If you set up a proxy configuration without specifying exceptions for internal resources, those requests will fail.